Dibora12/AfricanChainAid/README.md

-# 🌍 CrisisChain – Blockchain Powered Aid Distribution For Africa
+# 🌍 AfricanChainAid – Blockchain Powered Aid Distribution For Africa

-**CrisisChain** is a decentralized web app platform designed to bring **transparency, fairness, and security** to humanitarian aid distribution across Africa.
-Built on the privacy focused **Midnight blockchain**, it enables NGOs, donors, governments, and communities to collaborate in a **trustless, verifiable ecosystem** where aid flows directly to verified recipients with no corruption or mismanagement.
+**AfricanChainAid** is a decentralized web app platform designed to bring **transparency, fairness, and security** to humanitarian aid distribution across Africa.
+Built on the privacy focused **cardano blockchain**, it enables NGOs, donors, governments, and communities to collaborate in a **trustless, verifiable ecosystem** where aid flows directly to verified recipients with no corruption or mismanagement.

 ---